chendrixson/Debugging-Agent/README.md

-# Debug Agent
+# Debugging Agent

-An AI-powered debugging assistant that helps analyze crashes and debug applications across platforms.
-Uses OpenAI-style completion endpoints with specialized debugging tools.
+An AI-powered debugging assistant that helps common debugging activities across platforms.
+Uses OpenAI-style completion endpoints with specialized debugging tools to empower the LLM to root cause the crash, or step through a function looking for bugs.

 ## Project Structure